-I love using long ribbon pasta with pesto dishes, such as fettuccine, linguine, pappardelle or tagliatelle.
-In my opinion it’s easier to make this Pesto Chicken and Mushroom Pasta look good when using long ribbon pasta.
+I love using long ribbon pasta with pesto dishes.
+Good choices are fettuccine, linguine, pappardelle or tagliatelle.
+In my opinion it’s easier to make this Pesto Chicken Pasta look good when using long ribbon pasta.
 Even though penne might be a good choice as well.

-Quick and easy to make, yet fancy enough for guests, it’s so simple it can become a favorite weeknight dinner.
+Quick and easy to make, yet fancy enough for guests, this pasta dish is so simple!
+It can become a favorite weeknight dinner.

 Pesto of course is as a classic Italian favorite.
 It’s the combination of fresh basil, pine nuts, olive oil, garlic and Parmesan cheese that is hard to beat in flavor.
 Some pesto sauces out there have lemon, capers or even crushed red pepper to give it some heat.